co-cart/co-cart/readme.txt

 = Can I change the layout format/add/change details to the responses? =

 You certainly can.
-Filters are available to do just that (so long as you are using version 2.0+).
+Filters are available to do just that.
 [Checkout the tweaks plugin](https://github.com/co-cart/co-cart-tweaks) to view or maybe use the examples provided.
+[View the documentation](https://docs.cocart.xyz/) for more.

 = Does it work with any of the official WooCommerce libraries? =

-Only if you request your customers to be logged in first.
+Only if you request your customers to be logged in.
 This is because all the official libraries require authentication which the cart does not require.

-= Can I view any customers cart? =

-Yes but only those with administrator capabilities can and if persistent cart was left enabled. - [See documentation](https://docs.cocart.xyz/#get-customers-cart-contents) for more information.

-Are you a Mobile app developer?
-I'm currently working on support for storing cart data to make it easier to access specific carts created and your feedback is needed.
-[Read this article for more details.](https://cocart.xyz/cocart-v2-1-0-beta-2/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart)

 = Where can I report bugs or contribute to the project? =